 Pick Up: 4:30 to 5:00

-A typical day at one of our summer camps includes several different science activities and experiments scattered throughout the day, time for snacks and recess, exploration on the exhibit floor, a science challenge, and a larger activity that might include an IMAX film, a visit to Candy Cane park, making liquid nitrogen ice cream, or a guest speaker.
+A typical day at one of our winter camps includes several different science activities and experiments scattered throughout the day, time for snacks and recess, exploration on the exhibit floor, a science challenge, and a larger activity that might include an IMAX film, outdoor activities, making liquid nitrogen ice cream, or a guest speaker.

 Ages 6 to 8